incoresemi/uatg/docs/source/installation.rst

 Quickstart
 ==========

-This section is meant to serve as a quick-guide to setup UATG(uArch Test Generator).
+This section is meant to serve as a quick-guide to setup UATG(μArch Test Generator).
 This guide will help you setup all the required tooling for running uatg on your system.